ekmett/lens/README.markdown

 This package provides families of [lenses](https://github.com/ekmett/lens/blob/master/src/Control/Lens/Type.hs), [isomorphisms](https://github.com/ekmett/lens/blob/master/src/Control/Lens/Iso.hs), [folds](https://github.com/ekmett/lens/blob/master/src/Control/Lens/Fold.hs), [traversals](https://github.com/ekmett/lens/blob/master/src/Control/Lens/Traversal.hs), [getters](https://github.com/ekmett/lens/blob/master/src/Control/Lens/Getter.hs) and [setters](https://github.com/ekmett/lens/blob/master/src/Control/Lens/Setter.hs).

+If you are looking for where to get started, [a crash course video](http://youtu.be/cefnmjtAolY?hd=1) on how `lens` was constructed and how to use the basics is available on youtube.
+It is best watched in high definition to see the slides, but the [slides](http://comonad.com/haskell/Lenses-Folds-and-Traversals-NYC.pdf) are also available if you want to use them to follow along.

 The [FAQ](https://github.com/ekmett/lens/wiki/FAQ), which provides links to a large number of different resources for learning about lenses and an overview of the [derivation](https://github.com/ekmett/lens/wiki/Derivation) of these types can be found on the [Lens Wiki](https://github.com/ekmett/lens/wiki) along with a brief [overview](https://github.com/ekmett/lens/wiki/Overview) and some [examples](https://github.com/ekmett/lens/wiki/Examples).

 Documentation is available through [github](http://ekmett.github.com/lens/frames.html) (for HEAD) or [hackage](http://hackage.haskell.org/package/lens) for the current and preceding releases.